 The operational impact of this new reality includes:

-- Costs per content asset 2 to 3 times higher than necessary
+- Costs — content investments are 3 to 5 times higher than understood

-- Assets that are single purpose, and often used only one to three times (estimates more than 50% of marketing content meets this criteria, and much often never used)
+- Assets — are single purpose, and often used only one to three times (estimates more than 50% of marketing content meets this criteria, and much often never used)

-- Under-performing content that doesn’t support the “job” it’s required to do
+- Under-performing content — doesn’t support the “job” it’s required to do

 - Actually it’s a long list, and every organization has their own additions.